Tile trade Series

 wealth & Luck

-Tile Trade - Wealth & Luck is one of a series of Japanese woodblock prints inspired by early 20th century export tiles found in many Chinese Peranakan homes in Singapore.
-Local tile experts in Singapore tell me that artists were sent to Japan, where they were commissioned to draw images of fruit, flowers and animals considered auspicious in Chinese culture.
+Wealth & Luck is a limited-edition of Japanese woodblock prints.
+It was inspired by early 20th century export tiles found on many Chinese Peranakan homes in Singapore.
+Local tile experts in Singapore told me that about 100 years ago artists were sent to Japan to create custom-made wall tiles for the eclectic tastes of this hybrid community.

+The tiles featured fruit, flowers and animals considered auspicious in Chinese culture.
 Peonies 牡丹 (mudan) are often used to symbolise richness, happiness and success.
-Loquat 枇杷 (pipa), the yellow grape-like fruit featured, is considered lucky or a sign of good fortune as the fruit ripens in early spring.
-With my personal connections to Singapore and Japan, I found it fascinating to learn of this some 100-year-old story of cross-cultural customisation and collaboration.
+Loquat 枇杷 (pipa) is considered lucky or a sign of good fortune as the fruit ripens in early spring.
+With my personal connections to Singapore and Japan, I found it fascinating to learn about this ancient story of cross-cultural customisation and collaboration.

 Each artwork was printed by hand using hand-carved timber blocks, watercolour pigments, a bamboo baren and Japanese washi paper.
 Seven timber blocks were used in this print.